Massage And Reflexology Center

 Behavior Management at New Leaf

-All New Leaf behavioral consultants have Masters level or higher accreditation and all behavior support plans are reviewed and approved by a licensed psychologist before being introduced into the lives of our clients.
-Scheduled visits from our consultants can be done at home or out in the community at a time that is convenient for individuals and their families.
+All New Leaf behavioral consultants have Masters level or higher education and all behavior support plans are reviewed and approved by a licensed psychologist before being introduced into the lives of our clients.
+Scheduled visits from our behavior consultants can be done at an individual's home or out in the community at a time that is convenient for individuals and their families.
 Behavior Management services at New Leaf are fully funded through the Community Integration Habilitation Waiver (CIH) and the Family Support Waiver (FSW).

 Potential Behavior Management Goals